envhyf/wrfR/README.md

 The current version v0.1 is a "raw" testing version developed on the base of some R functions I already had product of my research on atmospheric science. so, please, be aware that at this point most of the functions need a real optimization.

 This project aims to be collaborative and expected to grow with time as useRs help to optimize, improve and extend this wrfR package.

+to get started:

+<code>library(devtools)</code>
+<code>install_github("ilopezcoto/wrfR")</code>

 ## License: